Added to Cart!

-Toddler- Wakes Up Early Morning
+Toddler Wakes Up Too Early in the Morning

 read •

-I don't know what to do any more.
-She's waking up between 5:30 and 6am on weekends and we've tried putting her down at 8pm but that hasn't helped.
-She always has a bit of warm milk before she goes down and we make sure her room is a good temperature and that she's dressed appropriately.
-On the weekends,she won't nap in her crib (she's used to the couch) which I think is problematic in and of itself, but that means she goes through the entire day with a maximum of one hour nap time and still gets up at 5:30-6.
+On weekends, she's been waking up between 5:30am and 6am.
+She won't nap in her crib when she's with us on the weekends (she's used to the couch) which I think is problematic in and of itself, but that means she goes through the entire day with a maximum of one hour nap time and still gets up at 5:30am-6am.
 I don't think she's getting enough sleep and someone recommended melatonin.

 Do you have any suggestions? -- Trish

-Dear Trish,
+Hi Trish,

 Most babies your daughter's age sleep 10-12 hours per night.
 It could be that she only needs ten hours, which could explain her early waking, but I would guess that she needs 12.
 Why?
 First, you say she isn't getting enough sleep, and moms can usually tell.
-Second, it sounds like your daughter was getting a little over twelve hours of sleep nightly,with some additional nap time, and was doing well.
+Second, it sounds like your daughter was getting a little over twelve hours of sleep nightly, with some additional nap time, and was doing well.
 So I suspect she needs more sleep.

 So why does she resist going to sleep at 8pm, even when she hasn't had a nap and is very tired?
 And what's more, why is she waking up at 5:30 or 6am after only 10 hours of sleep, before she is fully rested?